spatie/mixed-content-scanner-cli/README.md

 - [Freek Van der Herten](https://github.com/freekmurze)
 - [All Contributors](../../contributors)

-The scanner is inspired by [mixed-content-scan](https://github.com/bramus/mixed-content-scan) by [Bram Van Damme](https://github.com/bramus)
+The scanner is inspired by [mixed-content-scan](https://github.com/bramus/mixed-content-scan) by [Bram Van Damme](https://github.com/bramus).
+Parts of his readme and code were used.

 ## About Spatie